Last Updated on

-Grind allspice berries in a spice grinder.
+Grind allspice in a spice grinder.
 You want coarse, large pieces, not a fine grind.
 Or use a mortar and pestle for coarser pieces.

-Place the crushed allspice in a glass jar and pour the rum over, making sure to cover the allspice.
+Place allspice in a seal-able glass jar (Ball jar) and pour the rum over, making sure to cover the allspice.

 Seal and shake well.

-Let this steep for 4 days, shaking once a day.
+Let this steep for 4 days, shake once a day.

 On day 5, place the cinnamon stick in.
 Shake.

-After 7 more days, and 12 days total steeping, strain out the solids through a fine mesh sieve.
-Then strain again through cheesecloth or a coffee filter into another glass jar.
+After at least a week, and 12-14 days total steeping, strain through a fine mesh sieve.
+Then strain again through cheesecloth or a coffee filter into another clean glass jar.

-Heat water and sugar on stove over medium until boiling, stirring to dissolve, about 5 minutes.
+Heat water and sugar on stove over until boiling, stirring, about 5 minutes.

-Let the syrup cool, then add it to the strained allspice mixture.
+Let the syrup cool, then add it to the allspice mixture.